Rodrigossz/CV/README.md

 ## To Be Added - Innovation award in a HP - 2013

-## Innovation award - Lemon Bank - 2007
+## Innovation award!
+Lemon Bank - 2007

 In 2008 I was working for this Fintech and the all company was challenged to create a product to increase revenew.
 It was not expected  that someone from IT would give a suggestion to the business area.
 But I'm very creativity and I won it!
 I suggested a remuneration model for the employees of the affiliated networks.
 The screenshot below is a screenshot of the bank's intranet, with my photo illustrating the winning idea.
 The project was implementing and worked as expected